-HappiAMIP.
-They found that the low-level gradient changes more with the initial 0.7 K warming (1.5_K-PD) than with the additional 0.5 K warming (2.0 K-1.5 K) in all the models.
-The upper-level gradient on the other hand strengthens more with the additional 0.5 K warming than with the initial 0.7 K, except in NorESM1-HappiAMIP where the changes are more similar.
+5 HappiAMIP.
+They found that the low-level gradient changes more with the initial 0.7 K warming (1.5 K-PD) than with the additional 0.5 K warming (2.0 K-1.5 K) in all the models.
+The upper-level gradient on the other hand strengthens more with the additional 0.5 K warming than with the initial 0.7 K, except in NorESM1-HappiAMIP where the changes are similar.

-Figures 10Figure 9 and 1110 show the temperature gradients between the equator and the North Pole at 200 hPa and 850_hPa (e.g. Harvey et al., 2014) for the PD_experiment and the 1.5 K and 2.0 K warming experiments within NorESM1-Happi, NorESM1-HappiSO and NorESM1-HappiAMIP, separated by and for each of the seasons.
+Figures 1010 and 1111 show the temperature gradients between the equator and the North Pole at 200 hPa and 850 hPa (e.g. Harvey et al., 2014) for the PD experiment and the 1.5 K and 2.0 K warming experiments with NorESM1-Happi, NorESM1-HappiSO and NorESM1-HappiAMIP, separated by season.

-The magnitude of the PD gradients is generally smaller weaker in the fully coupled than in the SO and AMIP models, except during summer when the low level gradient is stronger in the fully coupled model.
-While the fully coupled model might seem like an outlier, the upper-level gradient is actually closer to the one in ERA-Interim (Dee et al., 2011), indicating that the SO and AMIP models overestimate the upper-level pole-to-equator temperature contrast (Fig. 109).
-At low-levels the fully coupled model underestimates the gradient during winter and spring (March, April, and May; MAM), while the gradients in the SO and AMIP models are stronger and closer to the reanalysis (Fig. 1110).
+The magnitude of the PD gradients is generally smaller in the fully coupled than in the SO and AMIP models, except during summer.
+While the fully coupled model might seem like an outlier, the upper-level gradient is actually closer to the one in ERA-Interim (Dee et al., 2011), indicating that the SO and AMIP models overestimate the upper-level pole-to-equator temperature contrast (Fig. 1040).
+At low levels the fully coupled model underestimates the gradient during winter and spring (March, April, and May; MAM), while the gradients in the SO and AMIP models are stronger and closer to the reanalysis (Fig. 1144).
 During summer (JJA) and fall (September, August, and November; SON) the fully coupled model has the smallest bias and the strongest contrasts at lower levels.

-In line with the zonal-mean response in Fig. 98, the upperhigh-level gradient generally increases with the warming (Fig. 109) while the low-level gradient decreases (Fig. 1140).
-The low-level gradient decreases more with the initial the 0.7 K warming than with the additional 0.5 K, consistent with Li et al. (2018).
-The decrease with the initial 0.7 K is moreover larger in the fully coupled and SO models than in the AMIP model, consistent the stronger Arctic amplification in these models (Table 3Table 3).

-Changes in the upper-level gradient are less consistent across the experiments and seasons.
-There is however little change with the initial 0.7 K warming in the fully coupled and SO models.
-During winter and spring, the gradient strengthens with the additional 0.5 K warming in all three models.
-There is however little change with the initial 0.7 K warming in the fully coupled and SO models.
-During summer and fall, the upper-level gradient strengthens more with the initial 0.7 K warming than with the additional 0.5 K warming, like at low levels, only with no obvious differences between the model versions.

-It is not clear why there is less warming aloft in the fully coupled model and SO model than in the AMIP model.
-It is possible that the upper level warming in the fully coupled and to SO experiments are affected by cold biases in the tropics are contributing.
-As discussed above, Bboth the fully coupled and the SO models are colder over land than the AMIP model during winter (Table 4Table 4), and the fully coupled model additionally has cold biases over the tropical oceans (Fig. 55).
+- In line with the zonal-mean response in Fig. 99, the upper-level gradient generally increases with warming (Fig. 1040) while the low-level gradient decreases (Fig. 1144).
+The low-level gradient decreases more with the initial 0.7 K warming than with the additional 0.5 K, consistent with Li et al. (2018).
+The decrease with the initial 0.7 K is moreover larger in the fully coupled and SO models than in the AMIP model, consistent the stronger Arctic amplification in these models (Table 3Table 3). - 25 Changes in the upper-level gradient are less consistent across the experiments and seasons.
+There is little change with the initial 0.7 K warming in the fully coupled and SO models.
+During winter and spring, while the gradient strengthens with the additional 0.5 K warming in all three models.
+During summer and fall, the upper-level gradient strengthens more with the initial 0.7 K warming than with the additional 0.5 K warming, like at low levels, only with no obvious differences between the model versions. - 30 It is not clear why there is less warming aloft in the fully coupled model and SO model than in the AMIP model.
+It is possible that the cold biases in the tropics are contributing.
+As discussed above, both the fully coupled and the SO models are colder over land than the AMIP model during winter (Table 4Table 4), and the fully coupled model additionally has cold biases over the tropical oceans (Fig. 5).

-65 Extratropical storm-track activity
+Extratropical storm-track activity 5